CS179K-Summer23/cs179-project-swankystorage/README.md

   - As a seller I want to create listings where I can describe my product.
 - Display listings
   - As a buyer I want to view lists of listings to find products I want.
-- Account Recovery
+- Favorited Listings
-  - As a user I want to reset my password over Email.
+  - As a buyer I want to save listings so I can come back to them later.
 - Sign up
   - As a user I want to create an account so only I can manage my listings.
 - Adding/removing categories by listing